DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 or

-recognized by the American Board of granted 50 hours of continuing education.
+recognized by the American Board of recertification examination during the

-Medical Specialties, the American A maximum of 50 hours of continuing
+Medical Specialties, the American renewal period.
+A maximum of 50

 Surgeons.